 Different kinds of medicines help with cholesterol levels.
 Some help lower your LDL (bad cholesterol).
 Some help raise your HDL (good cholesterol).
 Other medicines lower your triglyceride levels.
 And some do all three.
 It may take some time to find the right medicine for you.
 Taking medicine will be only one part of your cholesterol control plan.
 You will still need to eat right and get regular exercise.

 Talk with your healthcare provider to find out your risks for having a heart attack.
 Your provider can tell you what goals to use to see if your treatment is working.
 These goals may vary based on your health issues or family history.
 Also ask your provider how often your cholesterol should be checked as part of your treatment plan.
 You may need to fast before getting your cholesterol checked.

 It is important to:

-Do not skip a dose.
+Don't skip a dose.

-Do not stop taking it if you feel better.
+Don't stop taking it if you feel better.

-Do not stop taking it when your cholesterol numbers improve.
+Don't stop taking it when your cholesterol numbers improve.